 For the parent, emptying the dishwasher is a priority, but the teen doesn’t understand why his parent is so upset about it.
 Yes, he is supposed to do the chore, but he thinks what he is doing is important.
 He would also like his parent to notice how much better his guitar playing has become.

-Dr. Markham suggests that instead of yelling at the kid, the parent could sit next to them on the couch and say, “I love to hear you playing the guitar, but I need to get dinner started, so the dishwasher needs to be emptied.
+So instead of yelling at the kid, the parent could sit next to them on the couch and say, “I love to hear you playing the guitar, but I need to get dinner started, so the dishwasher needs to be emptied.
 I would love to hear you play some more after you empty the dishwasher.”

 “In this scenario the parent is not fighting with their teen,” she explains.
 “Rather, the parent is telling their teen what they need to do, in an understanding manner, so the parent has protected the relationship even while they have enforced a limit.”